"The website IS the one-name study!"

 The Adamthwaite One-name Study

-I am a member of the Society of Genealogists and the Guild of One-name Studies.
+I am a member of the Society of Genealogists, the Guild of One-name Studies and the Society of One- Place Studies.
 In 2015 I completed the Certificate in Family History Skills and Strategies (Intermediate) distance learning course with Pharos Tutors - which I thoroughly recommend to anyone wishing to further their knowledge in genealogy (Pharos run online courses on a range of different topics at various levels).
-I am now studying on their Advanced Certificate course.
+I then went on to complete their Advanced Certificate course, and some of the articles in the Miscellany section are the result of the fascinating research undertaken on that course.

 I started researching my own family history in the late 1990s, really only to find out who all the relatives were that featured in my parents' stories.
 Gradually, I became more interested in the people I was learning about, but the person that really intrigued me was my maternal grandmother, whose maiden name was Mary Isabella ADAMTHWAITE (though known to me as Granny Green).
 The name sounded so unusual, I had never come across anyone else with such an odd surname.
 She and Grandpa Green lived in County Durham, and I recall visiting them as a small child in their old fashioned little house and my mother telling me about her childhood years spent in the village of Norton-on-Tees.